 Base-line and grease a deep 20cm loose-bottomed cake tin.

-Mix the ground almonds, Lucy Bee Coconut Oil, Lucy Bee Coconut Sugar, flour and eggs in a food processor, or use a hand whisk, until well combined
+Mix the ground almonds, Lucy Bee Coconut Oil, Lucy Bee Coconut Sugar, flour and eggs/milled flaxseed and water paste, in a food processor, or use a hand whisk, until well combined

 Spread half the mixture over the cake tin and smooth with a spatula.